 Victoria State Emergency Service (SES) is the control agency for flood, storm, tsunami and earthquake in Victoria, managing responses to these emergencies and helping communities to prepare through planning and education.

-As well as operating the largest road crash rescue network in Australia, we also assist the Victoria Police in search and rescue operations and play an important support role during major bushfire responses.
+As well as operating the largest road rescue network in Australia, we also assist the Victoria Police in search and rescue operations and play an important support role during major bushfire responses.